Order picking with Pick-to-Light without paper

 - Cabling with 4-core cable between the mounting rails and controller

 The functions are clearly structured and the light signals are unambiguous.
-The system supports various devices, such as barcode scanners, RFID readers, scales, etc. Nearly all displays are equipped with several additional keys to correct faulty stock (plus, minus and F-key for special functions).
+The system supports various barcode scanners, RFID readers, scales.
+Almost all displays are equipped with several additional keys to correct faulty stock (plus, minus and F key for special functions).
 Some displays have only a simple signal lamp and acknowledgement button.